TIU11/rails-application-template/README.md

         rvm @global do gem install bundler  # Rails 5.x depends on bundler (< 2.0, >= 1.3.0)
                                             # We've noticed bundler 1.7+ is much faster than 1.3
         gem update --system                 # Per https://rubygems.org/pages/download

+* Expects `pg` 1.x which requires PostgreSQL 9.2+.
+To use another database, you'll need to make a few config changes.

 * XCode and command line tools (GCC needed to compile some gems)